computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/denison/index.md

 ## Institutional and departmental context
 - Location: Granville, Ohio
-- Student body size: _2,300_ students
+- Student body size: _2,300 students (all undergraduate)_
 - Degree(s) offered: _BA, BS_
 - Department/major name: _Computer Science_
-- Number of contributing faculty: _6.5_ FTE
+- Number of contributing faculty: _7 FTE_
 - Number of majors annually: _25 majors and 5 minors_

-_Expand here on any other contextual factors that have shaped your curriculum:
-- expanding interest by showing relevance to other disciplines
-- DA major, shared courses_

 ## Curricular overview

 ### Major programs

-#### Core Courses (8.25)
+#### Core Courses

+_There are eight 4-credit courses and one 1-credit course shared by the BA and BS._

 - Discovering Computer Science (one of the following)
   - Scientific Data and Dynamics (CS 111)